adi25r/LatentSeas/README.md

 | paraphrase | 35-70 |
 | unrelated | 4-16 |

 The prompt is stripped before scoring.
-It is common to every attempt, so leaving it in inflates all scores and compresses the ranking (measured: 45% narrower spread).

 `scoring.py` is modular like `embeddings.py`. `get_scorer("sae", explorer=ex)` swaps in
 cosine similarity over SAE feature activations instead, scoring how close you landed in